BC44/Release-Info-Creator/README.md

 # MediaInfo_ScreenshotGenerator
-Generates mediainfo and screenshots automatically given a video file and pastes it to your clipboard.
+Generates mediainfo and screenshots automatically given a video file, uploads them, then pastes the resulting mediainfo and image URLs to your clipboard.

 Requires minimum Python 3.6